rheinardkorf/webpack-wordpress-demo/README.md

 ## 04_lint_and_minify

-In WordPress we like to use standards, so we're going to setup JS linting (with ESLint) and CSS linting.
+Because we like to use standards we're going to setup JS linting (with ESLint) and CSS linting.

 ### Setup ESLint